NVlabs/dex-ycb-toolkit/README.md

     - `t`: A `3x1` translation vector (in mm) in `t1 t2 t3`.
     - `time`: Set to `-1`.

-    As described in the [supplementary paper Sec C.1](), to speed up the BOP evaluation we only evaluate on a set of subsampled keyframes.
+    As described in the [supplementary paper Sec.
+C.1](https://dex-ycb.github.io/assets/chao_cvpr2021_supp.pdf), to speed up the BOP evaluation we only evaluate on a set of subsampled keyframes.
 As a result, you only need to generate pose estimates for these keyframes.
 Each image sample will contain a `is_bop_target` key to indicate whether this image is a keyframe used for BOP evaluation.
 The example below shows how you may use `is_bop_target`:

     ```Python
     from dex_ycb_toolkit.factory import get_dataset